Vale, Guernsey

 Vale (Guernésiais: Lé Vale; French: Le Valle) is one of the ten parishes of Guernsey in the Bailiwick of Guernsey, Channel Islands.

 In 933 the islands, formerly under the control of William I, then Duchy of Brittany were annexed by the Duchy of Normandy.
 The island of Guernsey and the other Channel Islands represent the last remnants of the medieval Duchy of Normandy.

-Much of the Vale parish belonging to the fief Saint Michael, which benefited the Benedictine monks who lived in an abbey that had been built next to the Vale Church from when it was granted in 1032 by Robert of Normandy who had apparently been caught in a storm and his ship had ended up safe in Guernsey.
+Much of the Vale parish belonged to the fief of Saint Michael.
+Robert of Normandy had apparently been caught in a storm; his ship had ended up safe in Guernsey, and he granted the fief in 1032.
+Since then, the Benedictine monks lived in an abbey that had been built next to the Vale Church.
+These monks benefited from the fief.
 The rights to the fief were removed by Henry VIII when he undertook the Dissolution of the Monasteries.

 Vale Castle

 The Castle of Saint Michael, now called Vale Castle, has an origin going back at least 1,000 years and was used as a refuge from pirate attacks.
 It was probably started in the late 10th century.
 In 1372 Owain Lawgoch, a claimant to the Welsh throne, attacked Guernsey at the head of a free company, on behalf of France.
 This event is popularly called La Descente des Aragousais.
 Owain Lawgoch withdrew after killing 400 of the Island militia.
 The poem of the same name refers to the castle as the Château de l'Archange, the location of the last-ditch stand against the insurgents.

 In 1615 the island was required to maintain the Vale Castle, while the Crown maintained Castle Cornet.
 It has been a focal point for defence; the most recent modifications were undertaken by the German occupiers.